Racist, Sexist Boy: Recording and release

 "Racist, Sexist Boy" was first recorded during a live performance in May 2021 at the Los Angeles Public Library.
 On May 22, Epitaph Records announced that it had signed the Linda Lindas, in a deal which they had been working on since before the video went viral.
 That live performance was released as a single by Epitaph on May 27.

 Carlos de la Garza, father of band members Lucia and Mila de la Garza, recorded and mixed the studio version of "Racist, Sexist Boy" at Music Friends, his backyard studio.
 It appeared on the band's debut album, Growing Up, in April 2022.

-Composition
+Musical style

 "Racist, Sexist Boy" is classified as a punk rock song with elements of riot grrrl.

 Live performance

 On May 4, 2021, the Linda Lindas played at the Los Angeles Public Library for an AAPI Heritage Month celebration, during which they played "Racist, Sexist Boy".
 The library soon posted a video of the performance on its Twitter account.
 The video became a viral social media hit, earning praise from Rage Against the Machine's Tom Morello, Red Hot Chili Peppers's Flea, Thurston Moore, Bikini Kill's Kathleen Hanna, and Kid Cudi.
 Author Viet Thanh Nguyen praised the performance, saying, "Racist, Sexist Boy' is the song we need now".

 Guitarist Bela Salazar was the only band member who had a social media account at the time, so she had to relay the messages to the other members.
 She reported that thousands of people felt heard, and thought it was "pretty cool" to see the reaction.